 Oversight of risk management performed by the executive management;

 Reviewing the Risk Management Policy and Framework in line with Local legalrequirements and SEBI guidelines

 Reviewing risks and evaluate treatment including initiating mitigation actions andownership as per a pre-defined cycles.

 Defining framework for identification assessment monitoring mitigation and reportingof risk.

 Risk identification assessment and mitigation measures are reported to Boardperiodically.

-The particulars required under Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are also furnished inthe Annexure H.
+The particulars required under Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are also furnished inthe Annexure G.

-33. OTHER POLICIES UNDER SEBI (LISTINg OBLIgATIONS AND DISCLOSURE REQUIREMENTS)REgULATIONS 2015
+33. OTHER POLICIES UNDER SEBI (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS)REGULATIONS 2015

 Your Company has been able to operate efficiently because of the professionalismcreativity integrity and continuous improvement in all functions and areas as well asefficient utilization of Companys' resources for sustainable and profitable growth.